puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Why not just run a few shell commands or write a script?
 If you're comfortable with shell scripting and concerned with a few changes on a few machines, this may indeed be simpler.
-The appeal of Puppet is that allows you to describe all the details of a configuration in a way that abstracts away from operating system specifics, then manage those configurations on as many machines as you like.
+The appeal of Puppet is that it allows you to describe all the details of a configuration in a way that abstracts away from operating system specifics, then manage those configurations on as many machines as you like.
 It lets you control your whole infrastructure (think hundreds or thousands